One Day Osaka Itinerary: A Day Trip Guide

 If you plan on spending the night in Osaka - which I do recommend so you can fully enjoy Osaka by night - then these are my recommendations on the best hotels in Osaka.

 Zentis Osaka | First-time visitors are best positioned to stay in the Kita area and Zentis is my top pick.
-Light, airy spaces are beautifully decorated in a pared back style and large windows provide leafy views.
+Light, airy spaces are beautifully decorated in a pared-back style and large windows provide leafy views.
 With a signature restaurant and terrace, it’s also within walking distance of Kita’s bountiful dining options.
 Check rates and availability here.

 The Lively Osaka Honmachi | We stayed here during our last visit to Osaka and loved it.
 The hotel is modern with a rooftop bar and terrace, as well as a shared lounge.
 It’s conveniently located near metro stations and is within walking distance of Osaka Castle.
 Check rates and availability here.